felixwiemuth/SimpleReminder/CONTRIBUTING.md

 To get the best results and avoid problems, please follow these steps:
 1. First express your intentions using issues.
 Maybe there are already plans or work has been started on something you want to do.
-2. We will disucss the issue.
+2. We will discuss the issue.
 Maybe I will take part in implementation, giving feedback on the planned design or even write sekeletons/APIs for you so you don't have to deal with too many internals.
 3. When we have decided what to do, you can fork the project and send a pull request when ready.
-    - Please add the information mentioned under [Attribution](#attribution)

 ### Creating and changing files